-To relieve the grinding commute drivers endure daily as they travel to and from work on the Monterey Peninsula, a new bus rapid transit project is being planned in a slightly unusual place – a railway corridor that runs parallel to Highway 1.
+A new bus rapid transit project in Monterey is being planned in an unusual place – along a railway corridor that runs parallel to Highway 1.

-Dubbed the SURF!, the proposed busway is part of a regional effort to lift buses out of the bumper-to-bumper line-up that make them no faster than single-occupancy vehicles.
-Commuters are going to be stoked!
+Dubbed the SURF!, the proposed busway is part of a regional effort to give buses a boost, lifting them out of bumper-to-bumper traffic so they can run get passengers to their destinations more quickly.

 In Monterey, that meant taking the opportunity to fill gaps in the Monterey Bay Coastal Recreation Trail, where Muck said circuitous sections will be replaced with more direct pathways for bicyclists.

 Residents have the opportunity to weigh in on the amenities they would like to see in the plan until February 19, 2021 and are asked fill out this online survey, in either English or Spanish.